What are the Pros and Cons of Pure Onshore vs Pure Offshore?

 Typically, pure onshore or offshore outsourcing rarely supply an ideal match for every enterprise’s software development efforts except in cases where the project’s duration and scope are significantly limited.
 That is why most companies seeking an outsource partner like a hybrid approach like Optimus’, which includes onshore presence with offshore delivery resources.

 These companies have found that by working with a hybrid model and using a reliable, trusted outsourcing partner like Optimus, they are obtaining better quality, more timely production and the ability to scale operations up or down at a reduced cost.
+We hope these pros and cons of Onshore vs Offshore clears some questions you might have had.

 If you have any questions about the right outsourcing model for your company, you can contact us here.